My tracking system

 f) It can make dog secure

 I set up the tracking schema in this way, that there will be corners and traps.
 When working the track, I can choose to let dog “running free“ over the corner, the leash is completely loose.
 In this case the dog finds out, that the help (partner behind him) is disappearing and he must work the situation out by himself.
 Very often this makes dogs work more carefully and they will start to worry more for the track.
 If the dog runs too far, then I give a correction with my voice and demand, that dog must be more careful and start searching with the right attitude.
-I am not punishing the dog so much because of the corner he ran over, but for going into the wrong mood.
-It is quite easily visible, when a dog gets too free working the track, from one moment he will be having wrong attitude and this is right time for correction.
-When dog shows with his bodylanguage, that he does not care about losing the track and he feels like doing whatever comes to mind (running or circling or just sniffing around), then there is the right moment for correction.
-On this level I do not correct for not being accurate anymore, but I punish the wrong attitude.
+It is quite easily visible, when a dog gets too free working the track, from one moment he will be having wrong attitude and this is right time for negative feedback.
+When dog shows with his body language, that he does not care about losing the track and he feels like doing whatever comes to mind (running or circling or just sniffing around), then there is the right moment for negative feedback.
+On this level I do not correct for not being accurate anymore, but I correct the wrong attitude.
 That’s because on this level the dog already knows how to track.
 Usually he is still not tracking correctly in this sense, that he is not having the right attitude yet.
 So correcting about the attitude will immediately make the dog tracking in the right way.
-Letting the dog run over the corner and loosing both – the track and the handler – feels like double punishment for the dog.
-He notices that the handler is not satisfied and yells at him and in the same time he has lost the track and all of this is very unpleasant.
+Letting the dog run over the corner and loosing both – the track and the handler – feels like double negative for the dog.
+He notices that the handler is not satisfied and rises the voice at him and in the same time he has lost the track and all of this is very unpleasant.
 I try to make this part as unpleasant to the dog as possible.
 I also do not help the dog in this situation, as I want to see, that dog finds out, that if he loses the track, he needs to find it by himself.
 So with this activity I can teach two things to the dog:

 b) having stress in the situation, I teach the dog to handle the stress and work with stress